 The one on the right almost looked like a type of larkspur but do you think I could find something online with a tall stem with white flower and pink or purple centres?

-But… in the moment they were wondrous and although I’ve seen similar plants these were a treat to behold.
+But… at the moment they were wondrous and although I’ve seen similar plants these were a treat to behold.

 The yellow plant was on the lower part of the trail and the purple on the upper side getting the most sun.